ArthCodeUA/calculator-swift/README.md

-# xcode
+# Swift Calculator

-A description of this package.
+A calculator to perform operations with numbers